hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

    :align: center
    :alt: ssh settings window

-4. In the *Remote host* field introduce the cluster remote address ``my-vsc-cluster.example.com`` (check the note above to find a valid address for your desired cluster).
+4. In the *Remote host* field introduce the cluster remote address of your :ref:`VSC cluster <hardware>`, which should be written in the form ``my-vsc-cluster.example.com``.
    Tick the *Specify username* box and introduce your VSC account.
    Click the *Advanced SSH settings* tab and you will see these extra options: